ajaykesarwani/ajaykesarwani/README.md

 # 💫 About Me:
 🔭 I’m a Full Stack AI Software Developer with more than 5+ years of experience.
 I have worked extensively with Java, Python, C/C++ and related technology.
 I completed an M.Sc. in Computer Science at the University of Passau, where I worked on NLP for my thesis on constructiveness in online news comments.<br>
 💬 Ask me about Java, Python, Machine Learning, or NLP techniques!<br>
-⚡ Fun fact: I enjoy playing chess and analysing online comments for constructiveness!
+⚡ Fun fact: I enjoy playing chess!

 ---